What is the right harp for me?

 (entry-level to mid-range)

-A study harp will have a plywood soundboard (see above).
-The woods used for the different parts of the body will also be of lesser quality.
+The woods used for all the parts will be of lesser quality.
 The higher up the range you go, the more high-quality wood will be used.
 A study harp will have plainer finishes (in terms of quality of the varnish, decoration etc).
-Dependant on brand, the quality of the mechanism (pins, discs etc) will also be lesser.
+Depending on brand, the quality of the mechanism (pins, discs etc) will also be lesser.

 Regarding pedal harps, a study harp will have slightly fewer strings than a concert model, as well as a narrower soundboard called a “straight soundboard” (in contrast to the extended soundboard of concert harps).